Frequently Asked Questions

 Is what I tell you confidential?

 What you tell me is confidential although there are a couple of exceptions.
-If I am concerned about serious harm to yourself or someone else I might need to break confidentiality and speak to another professional.
+If I am concerned about risk of serious harm to yourself or someone else I might need to break confidentiality and speak to another professional.
 Wherever possible, I would ask for your permission first.
 I am also obliged by law to report any disclosure of harm to a child, threat of terrorism or drug trafficking to the correct authorities.

 In line with the requirements of my professional body the BACP, my work is regularly supervised by a qualified supervisor whose role is to ensure that I work ethically and professionally.
 I refer to my clients by first name only in supervision, and conversations between myself and my supervisor are confidential.